-Since the 2000s the Khamovniki neighborhood, which was made elite back in the times of Moscow master plan development of 1935, was conquered by developers.
-Last pockets of resistance - areas of industrial facilities of textile industry, lurking along the river - have fallen quite recently.
-From the glory of the manufactories, only toponyms remained: 1st, 2nd and 3rd lanes of Truzhenikov, named after the Trud sewing factory located in these parts.
+Since the 2000s the Khamovniki neighborhood, which was made elite back in the times of Moscow master plan development of 1935, was conquered by developers with hurricane speed.
+The last pockets of resistance, the areas of textile production facilities lurking along the river, fell quite recently.
+Only toponyms remained from the former glory of manufactories: the 1st, 2nd and 3rd Truzhenikov lanes, named after “Trud” sewing factory that used to be located here.

-At the 0.15-hectare plot of land, which the APEX architects received, in 1st Trudozhenikov Lane there is a two-storied house with a garret dating from 1928.
-The building has no historical value, is not a subject of protection and will be demolished.
-In its place the technical specifications provide for the construction of a premium-class residential building 45 meters high.
-Squeezed between a two-story building from 1917 and an 8-story new construction, the site bears an onerous burden of the targeted technological and economical parameters.
-Courtyard space and close proximity to tall surroundings are the two main points to keep in mind when "scooping out" astronomical numbers.
+On a 0.15 hectares plot in the 1st Truzhenikov Lane there is a two-story house with an attic built in 1928 that has no historical value and subject to demolishion.
+In its place, it is planned to build a premium 45-meter residential complex.
+Squeezed between a two-story building from 1917 and an 8-story new construction, the site bears an onerous burden of the targeted economical parameters.
+Courtyard space and close proximity to tall surroundings are the two main points to keep in mind when "scooping out" the numbers.

 Residential complex "Truzhenikov"